-The Land Management and Administration Project (LMAP) is a multi-donor funded project implemented by the Ministry of Land Management, Urban Planning and Construction (MLMUPC) from 2002 to 2009.
-It was spearheaded by the World Bank, and jointly funded by GiZ (then GTZ) and the Government of Finland.
-The Canadian International Development Agency (CIDA) later joined the project, infused additional funding, and extended the project's timeframe by two more years (from 2007 to 2009).
-LMAP was carried out in 11 provinces, and is credited with the issuance and registration of one million land titles under the systematic titling process, as well as the reinforcement of land administration staff at the provincial and national levels.
+The Land Management and Administration Project (LMAP) is a multi-donor funded project formed in 2002 which is being implemented by the MLMUPC.
+LMAP, which is operating in 11 provinces, is credited with the issuance and registration of one million land titles under the systematic titling process, as well as the reinforcement of land administration staff at the provincial and national levels.